Halogen analysis laboratory according to RCC-M 2018 F6000 annex v §c

 EDF approved

-You wish to carry out halogen analyses according to RCC-M 2018 F6000 Annex V §C
+Would you like to carry out halogen analysis according to RCC-M 2018 F6000 Annex V §C

-Ensure the integrity of your nuclear components through rigorous control of chemical contaminants.
+Ensure the integrity of your nuclear components with rigorous control of chemical contaminants

 In the nuclear construction sector, controlling impurities is a safety imperative.
-The FILAB laboratory assists you in qualifying your processes and materials in accordance with the stringent requirements of RCC-M 2018, Volume I, Booklet 6, Annex V §C.
+FILAB supports you in qualifying your processes and materials in accordance with the strict requirements of RCC-M 2018, Volume I, Section 6, Annex V §C.

-RCC-M is the French code that defines the design and construction rules for the mechanical components of the nuclear islands of Pressurized Water Reactors.
+RCC-M is the French code that defines the design and construction rules for mechanical equipment in the nuclear islands of Pressurized Water Reactors.

-It specifically monitors the evolution of design, manufacturing monitoring, and testing for the European Pressurized Reactor (EPR).
+It notably covers design changes, manufacturing follow-up, and inspection for the European Pressurized Water Reactor (EPR).

-Annex V of Fascicle F6000 (Volume I) of the RCC-M 2018 code is a crucial normative section dedicated to controlling the chemical cleanliness of materials used in power plants.
+Annex V of Section F6000 (Volume I) of the RCC-M 2018 code is an important normative section dedicated to chemical cleanliness control of materials used in power plants.

-Paragraph C defines the requirements for measuring impurities in consumables and substances likely to come into contact with component surfaces (particularly austenitic stainless steels and nickel alloys).
+Paragraph C defines the requirements relating to the measurement of impurities in consumables and substances likely to come into contact with component surfaces (particularly austenitic stainless steels and nickel alloys).

 The objective is to prevent stress corrosion cracking (SCC) and intergranular degradation caused by specific chemical elements.